joakim-brannstrom/dextool/README.md

 # use llvm-config --libs and llvm-config --system-libs to find all libraries to link with.
 # all those that are prefixed with libLLVM.
 -DLIBLLVM_LIBS="-lLLVMXRay -lLLVMTextApi /*and maaaany more or just one depending on how you have installed LLVM*/"
+# where the libclang-c headers are located
+-DLIBCLANG_INC=""
 ```

 #### SQLite link or missing